What is Ovarian cancer?

 Ovarian cancer is more aggressive than others such as breast cancer, in many cases it can grow quickly, progressing from early stages to advanced within a year.
 This is why it is so important to keep an eye on what your body is doing so that you can catch it early.

 Ovarian cancer is scary for anyone who has it or if you know of anyone that does.
 If caught early enough, treatment can help to ensure that the cancer goes into remission.
 Here at MyHealthcare Clinic, we are with you every step of the journey.

-For more information on ovarian cancer, or if you think that you need a check-up, please book an appointment with one of our private GPs or our gynaecologist who will be able to answer any questions that you might have.
+For more information on ovarian cancer, or if you think that you need a check-up, please book an appointment with one of our private GPs or our gynaecologist at our sexual health clinic who will be able to answer any questions that you might have.